Azure/Cloud-Native/website/blog-cnny/2023-02-07/index.md

 ## Implement persistent volumes using Azure Files

-Similar to last week, we will take advantage of storage classes built into AKS.
-For our SQL Server data, we'll use the `azurefile-csi-premium` storage class and leverage an Azure Files resource as our backend storage.
+Similar to last week, we'll take advantage of storage classes built into AKS.
+For our SQL Server data, we'll use the `azurefile-csi-premium` storage class and leverage an [Azure Files](https://learn.microsoft.com/azure/storage/files/storage-files-introduction?WT.mc_id=containers-84290-pauyu) resource as our PersistentVolume.

-Create a PVC for persisting SQL Server data.
+Create a PersistentVolumeClaim (PVC) for persisting SQL Server data.

 ```bash
 kubectl apply -f - <<EOF